umarhassan1996/sen-uk-data-stories/DSweek2-MED7373.md

 With the North East, I calculated the total of SEN pupils with a Statement or EHC plan by the North East (=C16/C17), which gave me the figure of 0.049560418 (or 5% with formatting changes).

+This allowed me to compare the region in England with the highest percentage of SEN pupils with a Statement or EHC plan with the lowest percentage of pupils in the country with a Statement or EHC plan.

 ## Short story version

 Pupils with Special Educational Needs are most likely to receive no SEN statement or a education, health, and care plan in England.